Global synchronization beyond dense graphs: the case of threshold graphs: Introduction

-\textbf{Our Contribution.} Existing sufficient conditions for global synchronization of deterministic graphs require the graph to be sufficiently dense.
-In this work, we present a class of graphs that does {not} satisfy this minimum-degree requirement and whose densities range from \(2/n\) to \(1\), yet {globally synchronizes} nevertheless.
-Through this result.
-Our main result is the following: \begin{theorem} Any connected threshold graph globally synchronizes. \end{theorem} In the following, we briefly introduce the definition of threshold graphs and the motivation for studying their global synchronization.
-We conclude this section with a discussion of the structural mechanism that underlies the global synchronization of this graph class.
+Must globally synchronizing graphs be very dense, or have minimum degree exceeding a fixed threshold?
+Several known examples suggest that this is not the case.
+For instance, trees are known to be globally synchronizing.
+An $n$-vertex tree has $n-1$ edges, and hence edge density $\frac{n-1}{\binom{n}{2}}=\frac{2}{n}$ and minimum degree is $1$.
+Also, wheel graphs are globally synchronizing \cite{canale2010wheels}, and their edge density is \(4/n\), and their minimum degree is \(3\).
+This suggests that, beyond the extremely dense regime, global synchronization is governed more by structural properties of the graph than by edge density alone.
+However, there are still relatively few results supporting this perspective.

+In this work, we add a classical graph class, namely threshold graphs, to this picture.
+More precisely, we prove that every connected threshold graph is second-order globally synchronizing.
+This implies it is also globally synchronizing.
+More strikingly, threshold graphs can realize essentially any edge density and any minimum degree (as we will show in Section~\ref{sec:threshold}).
+To the best of our knowledge, this is the first globally synchronizing graph class that simultaneously spans the full spectrum from sparse to dense networks and realizes arbitrary minimum degrees.

+Our main result is the following: \begin{theorem} Every connected threshold graph is second-order globally synchronizing.
+In particular, every connected threshold graph is globally synchronizing. \end{theorem}

-\textit{(1) What Are Threshold Graphs?} Threshold graphs can be constructed starting from a single vertex by iteratively adding each new vertex as either: an {isolated vertex} connecting to no existing vertex, or a {dominating vertex} connecting to all existing vertices.
+The precise definition and equivalent characterizations of threshold graphs are given in Section~\ref{sec:threshold}.
+Here we provide a brief introduction.
+A threshold graph can be constructed from a single vertex by iteratively adding each new vertex in one of two ways: either as an \emph{isolated vertex}, adjacent to no existing vertex, or as a \emph{dominating vertex}, adjacent to all existing vertices.
 This generative process is uniquely encoded by a binary sequence of length \( n-1 \), where \texttt{0} denotes an isolated vertex and \texttt{1} a dominating one.
-Note that the binary sequence of any connected threshold graph must end with a \texttt{1}; otherwise, the graph is not connected since there exists at least one isolated node.
-A full formal definition and additional characterizations are given in Section \ref{sec:threshold}.

-\textit{(2) Why Threshold Graphs?} Many theorems begin with initial observations from which suitable conjectures are formulated, and our case is no exception.
-The investigation into global synchronization on threshold graphs began with several simple observations:

-\textit{Observation 1}.
-Star graphs and complete graphs are respectively the densest and sparsest connected threshold graphs, and both exhibit global synchronization.

-Certainly, this is not sufficient to propose the conjecture that all threshold graphs globally synchronize.
-Indeed, although the two extreme cases synchronize, this does not by itself imply that the entire spectrum of threshold graphs does.
-However, two further observations strengthened our confidence in this conjecture.
+See Figure~\ref{fig:threshold} for examples.